laurie-gao/Boss/README.md

 ## Description

-Boss is a browser app that can be used to keep track of daily tasks -- so basically a todolist app.
-It has a simple UI and all the basic features you'd expect from a todolist: schedule, organize, archive, and delete tasks.
+Boss is a online todolist app.
+It has an user-friendly UI and all the basic features you'd expect from a todolist: schedule, organize, archive, and delete tasks.

 ## Built With